wzheng10/Web-Dev-2021/07 Selectors/notes.md

   color: red;
 }

-Direct Child- selects only the <li>'s that are direct chldren of a <div> element
+Direct Child- selects only the <li>'s that are direct children of a <div> element

 div > li {
   color: white;